devTarak/Plant-Shop/README.md

 # 🌿 Plant-Shop

-This project is created for the NSDA Web Design and Development Level-3 Assessment (Demonstration Job-2).
 Plant-Shop is a web-based platform designed for showcasing and selling a variety of plants.
 Built with **HTML, CSS, JavaScript, Bootstrap 5, and jQuery**, this project demonstrates a responsive and user-friendly e-commerce interface for plant enthusiasts.

 ## 🚀 Features